edeoliveira/Mailster/README.txt

 - JAVA 1.5 is required.

+- Some cryptographic restrictions which apply to your country may prevent you to start Mailster.
+You can either download unrestricted policy files from sun website or change the config.properties to use a lower crypto strength (minimum required strength is 512).

 - Correctly set the JAVA_HOME variable in the batch launch file (named Mailster.bat for Windows systems and Mailster.sh for Linux).